Andreas Naumann / EyeEm/Getty Images

 A CD ladder can be as long or as short as you like, but for this example let’s use a five-year ladder with five rungs.
 If you have $20,000 to invest, you’d invest $4,000 in each rung.
-You could put $4,000 in a one-year CD, $4,000 in a two-year CD and continue up to $4,000 in a five-year CD.
+You could put $4,000 in a one-year CD, $4,000 in a two-year CD and continue on up to putting $4,000 in a five-year CD.

 After a year, the one-year CD occupying the first rung matures and each of the other CDs has one less year until maturity.
 In other words, the two-year CD now matures in one year; the three-year is two years from maturity, etc.

 By always replacing the longest maturity, which is the top rung on the ladder, you’re always reaping the benefit of earning the highest interest rates.
-If interest rates happen to be in a slump one year, you’re only reinvesting a portion of your investment when yields are low.
+If interest rates happen to be in a slump for one year, you’re only reinvesting a portion of your investment when yields are low.
 And you don’t have to try to guess when rates are at their highest because you’re constantly reinvesting.

 The most important thing to keep in mind when laddering CDs is to make sure the maturities match your cash needs.
-It’s no good having a one-year CD if you have an emergency halfway into the term and are in a cash crunch because your money is tied up.
-Penalties for early withdrawal will squash your returns.
+It’s no good having a 1-year CD if you have an emergency halfway into the term and are in a cash crunch because your money is tied up.
+You won’t want to tap into your CD because penalties for early withdrawal will squash your returns.

 While a five-year ladder allows you to take advantage of the best interest rates offered, your ladder could be shorter if it makes you more comfortable.
-The rungs should be whatever maturities suit your cash flow needs.
+The rungs should be whatever maturities suit your cash-flow needs.

-One caveat, it's not a good idea to use callable CDs in a ladder.
+One caveat: It’s not a good idea to use callable CDs in a ladder.
 If interest rates drop, your whole ladder, or a portion of it, could be called.